-You'll need to develop your Information Skills throughout your studies.
+Throughout your degree you will need to know how to effectively search for information.
 Knowing how to find the best resources (e.g. books and journal articles) will help you understand your subject and get the best possible grades.
-If you need a bit of expert help to find the resources you need for an assignment you can make an appointment for a short session with one of our Library trainers to get all the best hints and tips.
+If you need a bit of expert help with this you can make an appointment via Starfish for a 1:1 or small group session with one of our Library trainers.
+In the meantime, why not check out these helpful video guides.

 Book your place on any of our classroom sessions or check our online guides to learn in your own time.